YT37/Machine-DeepLearning-Projects/MallCustomerCluster/README.md

 # MallCustomerCluster
-This project Clusters customers of a Mall using KMeans Algorithm.
+This project Clusters of customers of a Mall using KMeans Algorithm.

 # Requirements
  - Python 3.6 or up